heroiclabs/nakama-docs/docs/in-app-purchase-validation.md

 __Product Mismatches__

-The transaction is checked to ensure the correct reward is tied to each purchase.
-This prevents attacks that attempt to use a valid (cheap) purchase to unlock a different (expensive) reward.
+Each validated purchase exposes data (e.g. product ID) that can be used to tie a purchase to a  product, preventing attacks that attempt to use a valid (cheap) purchase to unlock a different (expensive) reward.

-__Subscription Expiry__

-Nakama checks subscriptions to see if they've expired, and rejects the transaction as needed.

-__Purchase Cancellation__

-Valid receipts that link to cancelled purchases are flagged and rejected.

 __Single Source of Truth__

-While Nakama maintains an internal record of all transactions, the remote payment provider is always given priority.
-Valid purchases that have been checked, logged, then subsequently cancelled, will be rejected appropriately.
+While Nakama maintains an internal record of all transactions, the remote payment provider is always used for validation.

 ## Apple